gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *a_audio_input_n* -- one of zero or more, up to 32, audio input channels.

-*a_audio_output_n* -- one of zero or more audio output channels.
+*a_audio_output_n* -- one of zero or more, up to 32, auto output channels.

 Note that the mininum of the plugin inputs and the opcode inputs, and the minimum of the plugin outputs and the opcode outputs, are used.
-It is assumed that the main audio busses in the plugin are the first input buss and first output buss.
+It is assumed that the "Main" audio and event busses in the plugin are the first input busses and first output busses.

 The audio sent to the plugin must come from some other source in Csound, such as an input opcode or a Csound buss channel, and the audio received from the